 Try signing in to the Mac App Store with the Apple ID you used and click ‘Purchased’ in the menu bar at the top.
 Scan the list of apps you’ve purchased or downloaded for free and find the name of your chosen version.
 Click download.

 There are a few reasons why it may not work for you:

 - If you’ve already installed Mojave or Catalina on your Mac, you won’t be able to easily search for older versions of macOS from the Mac App Store.

 - You won’t find the version of macOS your Mac shipped with in the ‘Purchased’ section of the App Store.

-- You also won’t find versions of macOS in the purchased section if you’ve never installed that version.
+- You won’t find macOS versions in the purchased section if you’ve never installed that version.

-Fortunately, it’s still possible to get some versions of macOS if you’re running a newer version than Sierra.
+Fortunately, getting some macOS versions is still possible if you run a newer version than Sierra.